codedamn/teach.codedamn.com/docs/technologies/aws.md

 -   AWS SDK (v2 and v3).
 -   `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_REGION` to instantiate any SDK (S3, EC2, etc.).

-You must export a default function inside the evaluation script and this function must return a `true` or a `false`.
-If it returns `true`, we will mark the evaluation as success for the given challenge.
-If it returns `false`, we will mark the evaluation as failed.
+You must export a default function inside the evaluation script.
+This function must return an object containing the following properties:

+- `status` - A string that can be `success` or `fail` depending on whether the user passed the challenge.
+If it returns `success`, we will mark the evaluation as success for the given challenge.
+If it returns `fail`, we will mark the evaluation as failed.
+- `errorMessage` - An optional string value that can be used to display an error message to the user.
+You can use this property to give the user hints in case the evaluation fails.

 Remember that the user cannot skip challenges and have to complete all challenges in a given lab in a step-by-step order.